Hammarn/1MB335/Lab1.md

 apt-get install -y w3m-img
 ```

+### Before starting
+If you have problem with missing software on your installation of Unix/Linux you can choose to work on Uppmax directly.
+You can read the instructions under Working remotely then continue for here.

 #### Moving around
 When you connect to a system you usually end up in your home directory.
 To see the path to where you stand use the `pwd` command.
 Try it now: